asht3/asht3.github.io/chip8/README.md

 ```

 FOR WEBASSEMBLY:
-To compile the code and display hte program with Javascript on a webpage, use this command while in the chip8/ directory
+To compile the code and display the program with Javascript on a webpage, use this command while in the chip8/ directory
 ```
 make wasm
 ```